pksingh-sme/smart-clip/DEMO_SCRIPT.md

 ## Introduction (1-2 minutes)

 ### Opening Hook
-"Welcome to StreamHub, the next-generation video streaming platform that combines the best features of YouTube with cutting-edge AI technology and enterprise-grade security."
+"Welcome to SmartClip, the next-generation video streaming platform that combines the best features of YouTube with cutting-edge AI technology and enterprise-grade security."

 ### What We'll Cover
 1. Platform overview and key features